 Advanced Placement (AP) Credit—First-year students admitted to UT-Knoxville may receive AP credit on the basis of performance on one or more of the Advanced Placement Examinations offered by the College Entrance Examination Board.
 Each participating department decides on the acceptable score for credit.

-Advisor—A department or college-based faculty or staff member who meets with students each semester to discuss curricular choices and progress toward achieving educational goals.
+Advisor—A department or college-based faculty or staff member who meets with students each semester to discuss and create an academic plan designed to meet students’ educational and career goals, review University resources and programs, review curricular choices and monitor progress toward achieving educational goals.

 Audit—A registration status that allows a student (with the approval of the instructor) to enroll in a course without receiving credit.